 Songs have even been written about the glory days of high school football, like Kenny Chesney’s “Boys of Fall”.

 While many fans are accustomed to seeing 11 men on each side of the line of scrimmage, some may be surprised to learn of a lesser-known version of the sport—where each school sends its six best players onto the field to execute its offense and defense.

 You can find these unique games taking place at many small, rural Colorado schools on a Friday night, the whole town cheering along the sidelines.
 Because many small schools lack enough students to maintain an 11-man program, each fall teenage boys from across the state work hard to achieve a 6-man state championship for their team, school and community.

 “I love that it’s exciting and that things can change quickly,” said Justin Kerns, head coach of the 6-man program at Prairie High School in New Raymer, Colorado.
-“You can be up twenty points at the first quarter and at half be down twenty points.”
+“You can be up 20 points at the first quarter and at half be down 20 points.”